Aditya-jambhale/Aditya-jambhale/README.md

 ## Hi there! 👋

-I'm **Aditya Shankar Jambhale**, a Computer Engineering student at DMCE (2024).
+I'm **Aditya Shankar Jambhale**, a Computer Engineer.
 I am passionate about backend development and love building efficient systems.
 Let's connect and create something amazing together!

 ## About Me